 Why kids will love it: What could be better than dancing along with their favorite Disney characters, then watching an amazing fireworks show at midnight?
 Kids will love the exciting atmosphere, and parents will feel safe knowing that the kids are having a great time and are being well taken care of my the Disney crew.

 What to do on New Year’s Day: Depending on where your ship sails, you could be spending New Year’s Day on a tropical island, or perhaps a day at sea.
 Enjoy all that the ship has to offer, including amazing kids clubs, pools, restaurants, and a seemingly unending amount of activities to keep the little ones busy.
+You can learn more about Disney Cruise Line from the lovely folks over at Travel-Wise.

 8. Edinburgh, Scotland